Jhormancastella/jhormancastella/README.md

 ## Hi there 👋

-**Jhormancastella/jhormancastella** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I am currently working on html and css and basic software skills.
 - 🌱 I am currently learning git and github.
 - 👯 looking to collaborate on everything.